singer-io/getting-started/BEST_PRACTICES.md

 Schemas
 -------

+Taps should describe the format of an entity's expected data using JSON schema.

 Schemas should be stored in a `schemas` folder under the module directory as JSON files rather than as native dicts in the source code.